Crafting a captivating and convincing landing page isn’t as

 page are often the same.

-Here are the basics for a landing page that converts:
+Here are the essentials for a landing page that converts:

 □ Killer Headline